Expression Cabernet Merlot 2020

 Our Expression Cabernet Merlot is a blend of our two estate vineyards in Creek Shores, created to showcase both a perfect Expression of Niagara Cabernet Merlot and also of our winemaker’s style!
-The grapes were harvested by variety between late October (starting with the Merlot and then the Cabernet Franc) and late November (for the Cabernet Sauvignon) and were then crushed and transferred to stainless steel for primary fermentation over approximately 30 days.
+The grapes were harvested by variety between mid-to-late October (starting with the Merlot and then the Cabernet Franc) and mid-November (for the Cabernet Sauvignon) and were then crushed and transferred to stainless steel for primary fermentation over approximately 30 days.
 The wines were then pressed and transferred to a selection of 228, 400, 500 and 600 liter oak barrels of various ages for six months.
-Following this the final blend was assembled and the wine lightly fined and filtered prior to bottling in August 2020.
+Following this the final blend was assembled and the wine lightly fined and filtered prior to bottling in September 2021.